berlinplan/berlinplan.github.io/readme.md

 > A group which has only two primary objectives:

--<sub> first, to devise strategies for establishing a non-psychopathic platform for conducting initial societal app- voting; </sub>
+> <sub> first, to devise strategies for establishing a non-psychopathic platform for conducting initial societal app- voting; </sub>

--<sub> second, to make decisions regarding this website's content, including questions and methods for engaging and mobilizing individuals. </sub>
+> <sub> second, to make decisions regarding this website's content, including questions and methods for engaging and mobilizing individuals. </sub>

 ## Homo homini lupus, "A man is a wolf to another man,"?